 The Poon Hill Dhampus Village Trek is one of Nepal’s most rewarding cultural adventures, taking you through traditional mountain villages while experiencing the spectacular Poon Hill sunrise at 3,210 meters (10,531 feet).
-This 12-day journey offers the perfect blend of natural beauty, cultural immersion, and authentic village experiences.
+This 12-day journey offers the perfect blend of natural beauty, cultural immersion, and authentic village experiences without extreme altitude challenges.

 Distance: Airport transfer | Time: 30 minutes